oshawkat/CarND-Advanced-Lane-Lines/writeup.md

 ![Best-fit lane lines using the sliding window method][best_fit]

+## 5. Sanity Checking and Lane Line Synthesis/Reconstruction

+In some instances, it can be difficult to confidently detect both lane lines (eg. shadows, cracks in road, missing lane line markers, occlusions, etc.).
+This pipeline therefore includes lane line sanity check, located in the ```sense_check_lines()``` function in the ```lanelines.py``` module.
+It currently performs simple checks to see whether the lane lines intersect or if the resulting drivable portion of the lane is too wide or narrow.

+If the lane lines are found to be invalid, a pair of lane lines can be generated from just a single good detection.
+The ```synthesize_lines()``` function in the same module selects the better of the two detected lines then uses it to construct the other, assuming a standard US highway lane width.
+Lane line quality is determined by the relative vertical distribution of lane line pixels, with the understanding that more consistent distributions, as measured by the median values of the calculated histograms, imply better tracking of an actual lane line

-## 1. Lane Curvature and Offset
+## 6. Lane Curvature and Offset

 Lane curvature is calculated in the ```measure_curvature_meters()``` function in the ```lanelines.py``` module.
 I first adjust the best-fit line coefficients to scale them from pixel space to meters (the exact values of this conversion will depend on your original scene and perspective warp).
 Then I calculated the curvature formula we derived in lecture.
 This resulted in two curvature values, one for each lane, which I averaged.

 Calculating lane offset took some manual pixel measurements.
-I calculated the offset of the vehicle in one of the ``straight_lines*.jpg``` test images by measuring distance to each lane line from the image center and calculating that as a meter measure given assumptions about lane width.
+I calculated the offset of the vehicle in one of the ```straight_lines*.jpg``` test images by measuring distance to each lane line from the image center and calculating that as a meter measure given assumptions about lane width.
 With that as my baseline (as I had also used the image to find perspective warp values), I now had a reference point with which to compare all subsequent images.
 By calculating the intersections of the best-fit lines and the base of the warped image, and a pixel to meters scale, I determine lane offset.
 This is written in ```main.py```, around line 180.

 Both lane curvature and offset statistics are overlaid on the final output images

-## 1. Final Output
+## 7. Final Output

 The valid lane region is drawn in the warped perspective then the inverse-warp transformation is applied to turn it back into the ego vehicle view.
 Then this and lane statistics are overlaid on the undistorted image as output, which look like: